BruceEckel/pybooktools/docs/index.md

 from validate_output import console
 ```

-Then, at any point in your example you can add this:
+Then, at any point in your example, you can add this:

 ```python
 console == """